Micael Galvão: Early life and education

-On June 19, 2021 Galvão entered the Third Coast Grappling 7 grand prix, submitting three BJJ black belts in one night to win the title.
+On 19 June 2021 Galvão entered the Third Coast Grappling 7 grand prix, prevailing against three BJJ black belts via submission in one night to win the title.

 Black belt career

 2021

-On 9 July 2021 a few months after being promoted to black belt in Luta Livre by his mentor Totonho Aleixo, and only 9 months after receiving his BJJ brown belt, 17-years old Galvão was promoted to BJJ black belt by his father Melqui Galvão at their academy.
-Galvão became the youngest BJJ black belt in the history of Brazilian jiu-jitsu.
-In October he won the Abu Dhabi Grand Slam 2021–2022 Rio De Janeiro, winning all his fights by submission.
-In November 2021, Galvão became the youngest athlete to compete in the AJP World Pro championship at the male black belt level, then became the youngest competitor to win the event after submitting all his opponents in the 77 kg division.
+On 9 July 2021 a few months after being promoted to black belt in Luta Livre by his mentor Totonho Aleixo, and only nine months after receiving his BJJ brown belt, 17-year-old Galvão was promoted to BJJ black belt by his father Melqui Galvão at their academy.
+In October Micael Galvão won the Abu Dhabi Grand Slam 2021–2022 Rio De Janeiro, winning all his fights by submission.
+In November 2021, he became the youngest athlete to compete in the AJP World Pro championship at the male black belt level, then became the youngest competitor to win the event after submitting all his opponents in the 77 kg division.

 After defeating Carlos Andrade at the prestigious Curitiba Open, a tournament featuring the top Brazilian competitors, Galvão held a record of 12 submission win in a row.
 In September 2021 Galvão lost a no-Gi match to Tye Ruotolo by Split Decision at the WNO Championship.

 2022

 In February 2022 Galvão won the Brazilian ADCC Trials submitting all of his opponents, scoring 6 wins, 5 submissions and 1 disqualification, and securing a spot at the upcoming 2022 ADCC Submission Fighting World Championship, the world's biggest grappling tournament, in the 77 kg weight class.

-In April 2022, Galvão took part in BJJ Stars 8 Middleweight GP, one of the biggest and most prestigious professional jiu-jitsu shows taking place in São Paulo; Galvão won the first match against multiple-time black belt World champion Leandro Lo via decision, the semi-final against Mauricio Oliveira via submission (Injury Forfeit) then won the final against Lucas "Hulk" Barbosa, a-two time World champion (Gi and No-Gi) whom Galvão defeated with a Bow and Arrow Choke.
+In April 2022, Galvão took part in BJJ Stars 8 Middleweight GP, one of the biggest and most prestigious professional jiu-jitsu shows in São Paulo; he won the first match against multiple-time black belt World champion Leandro Lo via decision, the semi-final against Mauricio Oliveira via submission (Injury Forfeit), and won in the final against Lucas "Hulk" Barbosa, a-two time World champion (Gi and No-Gi) whom Galvão defeated with a Bow and Arrow Choke.

 In June 2022 competing at the World Championship as a black belt for the first time, Galvão became, at 18 years old, the youngest ever jiu-jitsu world champion after defeating 19-year-old Tye Ruotolo in the lightweight final.
-Galvão won silver at the 2022 ADCC World Championship after defeating Dante Leon, Renato Canuto and Oliver Taza by points but losing to Kade Ruotolo in the final.
+Galvão was later stripped of the title after testing positive for clomifene, a banned substance, and suspended for a year.
+He won silver at the 2022 ADCC World Championship after defeating Dante Leon, in a match where 2 points were deducted from Leon in the final 10 seconds; winning against Renato Canuto and Oliver Taza by points, but losing to Kade Ruotolo in the final.